Tavyza/TherOS/readme.md

 -- Note --
 The current version is *NOT* in a functional state.
 The updater doesn't work and none of the apps have even basic functions.
 Download at your own risk.

+Also, this is not abandoned. i just took a short break.